Moral Maze: Panellists

-Notable former panellists include Rabbi Hugo Gryn (who died in 1996), Janet Daley, Edward Pearce, Geoffrey Robertson, Michael Mansfield, politician Michael Gove, Claire Fox, Michael Portillo, Ian Hargreaves, Kenan Malik, scientist Steven Rose, philosophers Simon Blackburn, Roger Scruton, and Galen Strawson; and, historian David Starkey, who often attracted controversy for his blunt manner.
+Notable former panellists include Rabbi Hugo Gryn, Janet Daley, Melanie Phillips, Edward Pearce, Geoffrey Robertson, Michael Mansfield, politician Michael Gove, Claire Fox, Michael Portillo, Ian Hargreaves, Kenan Malik, scientist Steven Rose, philosophers Simon Blackburn, Roger Scruton, and Galen Strawson, and historian David Starkey, who often attracted controversy for his blunt manner.

 History

-The first programme on Monday 20 August 1990, was forty minutes long from 11 am, and followed by Poetry Please.
+The first edition was broadcast at 11:00 on Monday 20 August 1990 and was forty minutes long.
 It was made by the Factual Unit of Religious Programmes (later called Factual Programmes Religion) at BBC North in Manchester.
 It was hoped that the programme format would involve the panellists' views being revised during the course of a programme, but this rarely happened.

-In April 1991, it had moved to Tuesdays, and followed the 9 am news, until 9:45 am (a slot similar to the current In Our Time).
-In July 1991, it had moved to 8:05 pm until 8:50 pm on Fridays, replacing Any Questions? for the summer recess.
-There was then a repeat at 1 pm on the following Saturday, and a phone-in from 2 to 2:30 pm, replacing Any Answers?.
+In April 1991 it moved to Tuesdays and was broadcast between 9:00 and 9:45.
+In July 1991 it moved to Fridays and was broadcast between 20:05 and 20:50, replacing Any Questions? for the summer recess.
+There was then a repeat at 13:00 the following Saturday and a phone-in from 14:00 to 14:30, replacing Any Answers?.
 There was also an end-of-year programme.
-In July 1992, it had moved to Thursday mornings following the 9 am news.
+In July 1992, it moved to Thursday mornings at 9:00.
 It became a de rigueur listen for Westminster MPs.
-By 1997, it was fifty-five minutes long, lasting until 10 am.
-It moved to Wednesday evenings from 13 May 1998, in the 1998 schedule changes, with a repeat of the forty-five-minute programme on Saturday night at 10:15 pm.
+By 1997, it was fifty-five minutes long, lasting until 10:00.
+It moved to Wednesday evenings from 13 May 1998 with a repeat of the forty-five-minute programme on Saturday nights at 22:15.

-Michael Buerk has presented the programme since August 1990.
-David Aaronovitch has presented occasional episodes during Buerk's absence.
-More recently Edward Stourton and William Crawley have deputised.
+Michael Buerk has presented the programme since its inception.
+Cover presenters have included David Aaronovitch, Edward Stourton and William Crawley.

 Originally produced at the BBC North West's New Broadcasting House on Oxford Road in Manchester, the programme production base is Salford Quays.
 The programme is broadcast live from BBC Broadcasting House in London.

 TV pilot

-In early 1994, a television version was considered, which eventually took off on Saturday 10 September 1994, on BBC2 as a trial series of six 45-minute-long programmes broadcast around midnight, perhaps influenced by Channel 4's successful late-night discussion programme After Dark.
+A television version was broadcast on BBC2 on Saturday 10 September 1994 as a trial series of six 45-minute-long programmes broadcast around midnight, perhaps influenced by Channel 4's successful late-night discussion programme After Dark.
 The pilot had audiences of around 1.3 million.
-It was last broadcast on 15 October 1994, at 11 pm.
+The final television episode was broadcast on 15 October 1994, at 23:00.